KIRSTY REBECCA

 SUPPLY LISTS

-*These links are affiliate links, which means that YOU get 10% OFF your first order at Jackson's and I also receive a very small percentage of the total sale which helps go towards my next art supply order!
+If you purchase your supplies through the Jackson's links below, YOU get 10% OFF your first order at Jackson's and I also receive a very small percentage of the total sale which helps go towards my next art supply order!
 Win-win! 😊

 P A S T E L